 Recovering Balance After Stroke

-Poor balance can increase your risk of falling and make simple activities like getting out of bed or walking extremely difficult.
+Poor balance can increase your risk of falling and make activities like getting out of bed or walking extremely difficult.
 Therefore, it’s essential to practice balance boosting exercises to maximize your quality of life and prevent falls after a stroke.

 Don’t worry if you can’t perform some of these balance exercises right away.
 Balance takes time to develop, so focus on what you can do and make adjustments that work for you.